ntlv/newsbringer/README.md

 # YCreader
 ## A hacker news reader

 YCreader is a simplistic and to the point reader app for news.ycombinator.com.
-The app is currently being developed as a weekend project with the hopes of releasing it on Google Play soon™.
+The app is currently being developed as a weekend project, it is available from the [Play Store](http://goo.gl/KaFqz9).

 ### Currently implemented
 * Fetch and cache current top hundred entries